 - Spec Reject:

-Serum.
+Serum or plasma.
 Specimens collected in anticoagulants other than EDTA.
 Frozen specimens.
 Clotted or grossly hemolyzed specimens.

 Polymerase Chain Reaction (PCR)